facebook/react-native-website/docs/fabric-native-components.md

 ## Creating a WebView Component

 This guide will show you how to create a Web View component.
-We will be creating the component by using the Android's [`WebView`](https://developer.android.com/reference/android/webkit/WebView) component, and the iOS' [`WKWebView`](https://developer.apple.com/documentation/webkit/wkwebview?language=objc) component.
+We will be creating the component by using the Android's [`WebView`](https://developer.android.com/reference/android/webkit/WebView) component, and the iOS [`WKWebView`](https://developer.apple.com/documentation/webkit/wkwebview?language=objc) component.

 Let's start by creating the folders structure to hold our component's code: